Hi,

 From India, Bangalore

 Nice to see your poster on communication with employees.
-Its a diplomatic process understanding the perception of taking into granted.
-Being a HR communication plays a vital role so local language helps to understand your part into it.
+It's a diplomatic process understanding the perception of taking things for granted.
+As an HR professional, communication plays a vital role, so using the local language helps in understanding your part in it.

 Regards,